|DNA Diagnostic Laboratory at Johns Hopkins|

 of patients with a clinical diagnosis of Treacher Collins Syndrome are

-expected top have a point mutation in TCOF1.
+expected to have a point mutation in TCOF1, depending on diagnostic

-POLR1D sequence: Approximately 7% of TCOF1 negative patients are expected to have POLR1D mutations.
+7% are expected to have POLR1D mutations and

 Approximately 2-4% of